moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 **A4.
 Test Case Timeout**
 - At Step 15, if test execution exceeds time limits:
-  - The system displays: *"Test case [X] exceeds the 5-second limit.
+  - The system displays: *"Test case [X] exceeds the [N]-second limit.
 Consider optimizing or adjusting constraints."*

 **A5.
 Duplicate Exercise Detected**
 - At Step 15, if a similar exercise exists: